‘Only Murders in the Building Podcast’ is the TV show companion we all need right now

-And we thought it didn’t get any more meta than Podsauce.
-Hulu’s newest show Only Murders in the Building is garnering rave reviews: unsurprising with a cast like Steve Martin, Martin Short and Selena Gomez.
-The show itself follows the three main characters who are all obsessed with the same true crime podcast until they become neighbors with a potential murder victim themselves.
+Hulu’s Only Murders in the Building is garnering rave reviews: unsurprising with a cast like Steve Martin, Martin Short and Selena Gomez.
+The show itself, now in its second season, follows the three main characters who are all obsessed with the same true crime podcast until they become neighbors with a potential murder victim themselves.
 They are then inspired to create their own true crime podcast investigating the death of Tim Kono entitled “Only Murders in the Building.”

 They even get a dead man talking: actor Julian Cihi, who plays the maybe-murder victim Tim Kono, reveals some of his own secrets, and whatever the opposite of a secret is.
 A truth?
 The also chat with the cat guy, Michael Cyril Creigthon and actress Amy Ryan (The Office, The Wire) who have hints abound about the whodunnit.

 If you’re as obsessed as we are with this show, “Only Murders in the Building Podcast” is the perfect watch-buddy to bounce your clues off of.
 Guess the next huge name to appear in each episode (Nathan Lane?
 Jane Fonda?
 Well, yes) and confirm your suspicions of who did it with the hosts.
 Dive into true crime from a whole different angle.
 Scramble to put the clues together before there’s another murder in the building with Mabel, Charles, and Oliver on “Only Murders in the Building Podcast.”
 Also, we hope we hear the end of Cinda Canning’s (Tina Fey’s) podcast All is Not Ok in Oklahoma.
 We just hope nothing happens to the dog.